 Ginny gazed at the veela.
 Her features were finer than Fleur's, her hair even more silvery.
 "I don't have anything to say about that.
 It seems that you've decided to stop running, and . . . and I know how much Fleur loves you both, and I don't want anyone to get hurt."

 Bill put his arm around Ginny's shoulders.
 "No one will get hurt," he said calmly.
-"I'm glad you came, Gin.
-We were just talking about what to do next."
+"I'm glad you came, Ginny.
+We were just talking about what to do."

 Ginny looked at Chadwick.
-Even while everyone else was calm, he was agitated, on edge, wound up like a spring or like a snake ready to strike.
+Even while everyone else was calm, he was agitated, wound up like a spring.
 His face was taut, he was breathing hard, his eyes kept moving around the room.
 She noticed that his wand was tucked inside his belt; no one else's was visible.
 She felt a tendril of concern from Harry, but pushed him away.
 Bill is right next to me.
 Nothing is going to happen.

 "You are persistent, Mrs. Potter," Chamberlain said, his voice also betraying agitation.
 "How did you find our house in Dunster?
 It was you and Mr. Potter there, wasn't it?"

 Ginny nodded.
 "Mundungus Fletcher brought us there accidentally.
-He went back to Godric's Hollow to fetch the, uh, Madam Sprout's foot, right?"
+He went back to Godric's Hollow to fetch the, uh, Madam Sprout's foot, didn't he?"

-Chamberlain gave a short laugh and dropped onto the sofa next to the Pensieve.
+Chamberlain gave a short laugh and dropped onto the couch next to the Pensieve.
 He brushed his thinning hair from his brow.
 "We tried to stop him, but he said he knew how to heal a Splinch.
-He is a fool."
+What a fool."

 "At least he was trying to help," Ginny murmured.